IBM-Cloud/techxchange-labs/docs/aiobserve-1815/30-monitor-atracker.md

 - 1 target sends data to the IBM Cloud Logs instance: `rag-cloud-logs-target`
 - 1 target sends data to the COS bucket: `rag-cos-target`

-Take time to explore the **IBM Activity Tracker Event Routing Overview** predefined dashboard and familiarize yourself with the metrics patterns, then create an alert for when events fail to be sent to destinations.
+Take time to explore the **IBM Activity Tracker Event Routing Overview** predefined dashboard and familiarize yourself with the metrics patterns and continue to the next step to create an alert for when events fail to be sent to destinations.

 The key metrics to monitor include:
 - **Successful events**: Events successfully delivered to target destinations